 Serious, acute or chronic illness especially since the age of 14 leading to significant educational disruption

 Significant caring responsibilities, recent bereavement or serious illness within the close family

 Serious disruption to educational provision at school / college

 This form must be submitted by the applicant's school or college.
 Further enquiries about the Extenuating Circumstances Form are best initiated by teachers rather than by individual applicants or parents.
 In rare cases where the applicant's school is unaware of the circumstances, a doctor or social worker may validate the form on the applicant's behalf.

 The submission of an Extenuating Circumstances Form will in no way disadvantage an application.
 If in doubt, we would accordingly encourage its submission.
-Please download the PDF or Word version at the bottom of the page.
+Please find a link to our online Extenuating Circumstances Form below.